a-hakim/senangwebs-quiz/README.md

-# SenangWebs Jot (SWJ)
+# SenangWebs Quiz (SWQ)

-Lightweight JavaScript tool that lets you copy text from HTML elements with a single click.
+Lightweight JavaScript library that lets you create interactive quizzes with various question types and feedback modes.

 ## Features

-- **Simple Integration:** Add a few data attributes to your HTML, and SWJ handles the rest.
+- **Simple Integration:** Add a few data attributes to your HTML, and SWQ handles the rest.
-- **Flexible Source Elements:** Copy text from `<textarea>`, `<input>`, `<div>`, `<span>`, `<p>`, `<code>`, and more.
-- **User Feedback:** Buttons provide clear visual feedback for "Copy", "Copied!", and "Failed!" states using Tailwind CSS.
-- **Modern & Fallback Copy:** Uses `navigator.clipboard.writeText()` with a fallback to `document.execCommand('copy')`.
-- **Error Handling:** Gracefully handles missing targets or unsupported browser features, logging warnings to the console.
+- **Multiple Question Types:** Support for multiple choice, multiple select, true/false, text input, and number input questions.
+- **Flexible Feedback Modes:** Choose from standard (feedback at end), immediate (feedback after each question), or retry (allow corrections) modes.
+- **Built-in Timer:** Optional countdown timer with automatic quiz completion when time expires.
+- **Navigation Controls:** Allow users to go back to previous questions and skip questions (configurable).
+- **Automatic UI Generation:** Generates question interfaces automatically or works with custom HTML structures.
+- **Modern Styling:** Clean, responsive design with Tailwind CSS-compatible classes.
 - Efficient performance and automatic initialization on `DOMContentLoaded`.
-- Global configuration options for button text and styling.
+- Comprehensive scoring and results display.
-- Responsive and works on all modern browsers.
+- Works on all modern browsers.

 ## Examples / Demo

-After running `npm run build` or `npm run dev`, an `index.html` file will be generated in the `dist/` directory.
-Open this `dist/index.html` in your browser to see SenangWebs Jot in action.
-This demo is based on the `examples/index.html` source file and showcases various use cases.
+After running `npm run build` or `npm run dev`, you can open the example files in the `examples/` directory to see SenangWebs Quiz in action:

+- [`examples/custom-ui.html`](examples/custom-ui.html) - Complete demo showcasing all question types and features
+- [`examples/minimal.html`](examples/minimal.html) - Basic implementation with automatic UI generation

 ## Installation

-SenangWebs Jot is built using Webpack.
+SenangWebs Quiz is built using Webpack.
 The library's core files are located in the `src/` directory, and the distributable, production-ready files are generated in the `dist/` directory.

 ### Using npm (Recommended for Development)

 1.  **Clone the Repository** (if you haven't already):
     ```bash
     git clone <repository-url> # Replace <repository-url> with the actual URL
-    cd senangwebs-jot
+    cd senangwebs-quiz
     ```

 2.  **Install Dependencies**: